Shikachuu/JoggerPHP/README.md

 - ISO8601 `$logger->setTimeFormatISO8601();`
 - Unix timestamp `$logger->setTimeFormatUnix();`
 ### Additional, chained fields:
-Jogger just like zerolog, supports a number of primitive types (int, float...) and non-primitive types (currently only array) as additional fields next to the almost standard `message` and `timestamp`.
-These fields are also chainable.
+Jogger, just like zerolog, supports a number of primitive types (int, float...) and non-primitive types (currently only array) as additional fields next to the almost standard `message` and `timestamp`.
+These fields are also chainable (they have fluent return values).
-(has fluent return value)

 ```php
 <?php
 declare(strict_types=1);